JSON Index

-JSON index can be applied to JSON string columns to accelerate the value lookup and filtering for the column.
+The JSON index can be applied to JSON string columns to accelerate value lookups and filtering for the column.

-JSON string can be used to represent the array, map, nested field without forcing a fixed schema.
-It is very flexible, but the flexibility comes with a cost - filtering on JSON string columns is very expensive.
+JSON strings can be used to represent arrays, maps, and nested fields without forcing a fixed schema.
+While JSON strings are flexible, filtering on JSON string columns is expensive, so consider the use case.

 "name": "adam",